Image Credit: Patrick Walker

 We take a taxi back to Eric Milner, and have to wait in the office for a while as the body cam footage ingests onto the geriatric computer and Molly, Sam, and Ned slowly unpack their gear.
 Records of students helped, and equipment used are kept throughout the night, and this must be recorded on a table, as police stats are, along with a form for severe incidents.
 This information can be referred back to later, as well as providing opportunities to prove the extent of the effort that NightSafe undergo during the four student nights each week.

 Across 2019, NightSafe members dedicated over 2,000 hours to volunteering around York, balancing heavy academic commitments with occasionally stressful evenings out in town.
 Having been on my first sober night out, I’ve begun to understand why.
 Because of the respect they have earned, NightSafe volunteers hold a privileged position through their relationships with the various people that serve York’s booming club scene.
 It’s hard to imagine how situations we dealt with over the night would have played out in 2013, before NightSafe was founded.

-Not only is the work rewarding, but the opportunity to gain training in self-defence, therapy, and first aid free of charge is also a big bonus.
+Not only is the work rewarding, but the opportunity to gain free training in self-defence, therapy, and first aid is also a big bonus.
 Alex admits the work can be “challenging,” but says his membership of the society has “been really good experience for me to develop as a team leader and think on my feet."